cb-agr/agriPlot/README.md

 **Arguments**

 fieldBookLL: fieldbook output from agriPlot with longitude and latitude for each plot
-buffer: plot dimension multiplier from > 0 to 1.
+buffer: plot dimension multiplier from 0 < 1.
 You can think of this as how much of the plot dimensions do you want to include.
 A value of 1 would be the entire plot dimensions.
 I might recommend using 0.8 to roughly account for the alley space of a plot.

 **Examples**